Pablo-IT/Bike-Trip/README.md

 # Bike-Trip
-Project with irregular .json data cleaned in python and visualized in Power BI.
+Project with irregular .json data cleaned in Python and visualized in Power BI.